 There are cases where even a woman can have monthly bleeding more than once in a period, which can cause even more stress and worsen the cycle.

 It is therefore advisable to take certain measures to prevent or control stress.
-A better diet, increased hours of sleep or even a proper exercise routine are some of the tips to regulate it.
+A better diet, increased hours of sleep, a cbd supplement or even a proper exercise routine are some of the tips to regulate it.

 Excessive or sudden weight loss